scotty007/Thumbfuck/README.md

 input prompt character ('`,`') and waits until a byte has been received.
 All unexpected input is discarded.

+### Extensions

+*TF* accepts the pseudo operation `#` in *BF* programs when breakpoints are enabled.
+The character is treated as comment and ignored otherwise.
+This operation causes *TF* to pause the running program at the next operation and return to the command prompt.
+Enabling/disabling breakpoints doesn't affect the loaded program.

 ### Errors

 When an error occurs, *TF* outputs the following error characters:

-While loading a program or at end of loading:
+While loading a program:

 - '`+`' - *PM* overflow
 - '`[`' - unbalanced brackets (missing opening)
-- '`]`' - unbalanced brackets (missing closing)
+- '`]`' - unbalanced brackets (missing closing, at end of loading)

 While running a program: